Not sure why employee engagement ideas are important?

-Millennials in the workplace love to interact and engage so give them a voice and let them be heard.
+Younger generations in the workplace love to interact and engage so give them a voice and let them be heard.

-2) Employee Engagement Ideas: Amp Up Your Employee Newsletter
+2) Amp Up Your Employee Newsletter

 Oh, and if you’re looking for employee newsletter templates, you can use our easy to use drag and drop email builder to create beautiful, responsive HTML employee newsletters in minutes!